MARCH READING

 THE BEGINNING OF SPRING Penelope Fitzgerald

 First published in 1988, The Beginning of Spring is set in Moscow in 1913, on the cusp of change.
-Fitzgerald’s prose is spare and exact, attentive to small domestic details and quiet shifts in mood.
 As a household unsettles and the city edges towards thaw, it becomes a novel about renewal, uncertainty and the subtle promise that arrives with the first signs of spring.
+It was critically acclaimed on publication and shortlisted for the Booker Prize.
+Author Penelope Fitzgerald was born in Lincoln and did not publish her first novel until her late fifties.
+She went on to write nine books, win the Booker Prize for Offshore, and was later named by The Times as one of the fifty greatest British writers since 1945.
+Possibly the best writer you have never heard of.

 • THE FORAGERS CALENDAR John Wright